Randy Arozarena Player Props: Rays vs. White Sox

-The Tampa Bay Rays and Randy Arozarena, who went 3-for-5 last time out, take on Michael Kopech and the Chicago White Sox at Tropicana Field, Friday at 6:40 PM ET.
+On Saturday, Randy Arozarena (coming off going 1-for-3) and the Tampa Bay Rays play the Chicago White Sox, whose starting pitcher will be Dylan Cease.
+First pitch is at 4:05 PM ET.

-In his most recent game, he racked up three hits (going 3-for-5) against the Reds.
+In his most recent game he had a one-hit showing (1-for-3) against the White Sox.

 Randy Arozarena Game Info & Props vs. the White Sox